 Refer to the most recent COVID-19 Vaccine Guidance for information on out of province vaccines and staying up to date.
 The definition for fully vaccinated in Ontario is available at this website.

-22. What is recommended for a primary series of COVID-19 vaccine?
+22. What COVID-19 vaccine is recommended for individuals not previously vaccinated?